bengongon97/MusicPlayerWithAudioKit/README.md

     You can preset online audio.
 Audio files that will be selected can be configured in the code.
     Code location src/main/java/com.hms.codelab.audiokit.musicplayerwithaudiokit.UtilsAndServices/PlaylistCreator.kt

-    5) Using Other Video Kit Features
+    5) Using Other Audio Kit Features
     Many features of the Audio Kit can be experienced throughout the sample app.
 Basic and advanced playback exists in music play screen.
     Code location src/main/java/com.hms.codelab.audiokit.musicplayerwithaudiokit/AudioActivity.kt